 Afghanistan is a small landlocked country in central Asia.
 During the Cold War, it shared borders with Soviet republics to the north, Iran to the west and Pakistan in the south.
-Remote and possessing a mountainous terrain and harsh climate, Afghanistan has been viewed in the West as both a mysterious place and a politically unstable location.
-But as a crossroads nation between east and west, Afghanistan has always had been of strategic importance.
-For most of the Cold War, Afghanistan was ruled by Mohammed Zahir, an educated and somewhat enlightened shah (king) who made sincere attempts to modernise his country.
-By the mid-1960s, Afghanistan seemed to have most of the trappings of a modern democratic state: free elections, a representative parliament and reforms improving the rights of women.
-Zahir and his government refused to align with either the US or USSR, though both Washington and Moscow courted him by funding roads and other infrastructure projects.
+With its remote location, mountainous terrain and harsh climate, Afghanistan has been viewed in the West as a place of mystery and some instability.
+As a crossroads nation bridging East and West, Afghanistan has always had strategic importance.
+For much of the Cold War, Afghanistan was ruled by Mohammed Zahir, an educated and somewhat enlightened Shah (king) who made sincere attempts to modernise his country.
+By the mid-1960s, Afghanistan had most of the features of a modern democratic state: free elections, a representative parliament and reforms improving the rights of women.
+Zahir and his government refused to align with either the United States or Soviet Union, even though Washington and Moscow both courted him by funding roads and other infrastructure projects.

-In 1973, while Mohammed Zahir was abroad having surgery, he was deposed by a bloodless coup led by Mohammed Daoud Khan, his cousin and the prime minister.
-Daoud immediately abolished the monarchy and assumed the presidency of the newly-formed republic.
-He summoned a loya jirga (‘grand council of tribes’) to approve a new constitution, which transformed Afghanistan into a one-party state.
+In 1973, while Mohammed Zahir was abroad having surgery, he was deposed by a bloodless coup.
+This coup was led by Mohammed Daoud Khan, Zahir’s cousin and the prime minister.
+Daoud immediately abolished the monarchy and took the office of president.
+He summoned a loya jirga (‘grand council of tribes’) to approve a new constitution that transformed Afghanistan into a one-party republican state.
 Daoud sought to undermine communist opposition to his government by reducing Afghanistan’s reliance on the USSR.
 Instead, he sought to forge ties with oil-rich Muslim nations like Egypt, Iran and Saudi Arabia.
 Fearful that Daoud would eventually align with the West, Soviet agents and local communists began to plot his downfall.
 In 1978 Daoud was removed in a coup – the so-called Saur Revolution – organised by Afghanistan’s Communist People’s Democratic Party (PDPA) and conducted by sympathetic army officers.
-The PDPA proclaimed victory on April 28th by announcing that Daoud had “resigned due to poor health” (which was partly true: he had been shot).
+The PDPA proclaimed victory on April 28th by announcing that Daoud had “resigned due to poor health” (this was partly true: he had been shot).

 Larry P. Goodson, historian

-While the Soviet withdrawal represented a Cold War victory for the United States, there would be long term ramifications for the US.
+The Soviet withdrawal represented a Cold War victory for Washington but there would be long-term ramifications for the US.
 Without the backing of Soviet troops, the Afghanistan government collapsed, and the nation disintegrated into years of civil war.
-In 1996 a group of fundamentalist Sunni Muslims, the Taliban (or “students”), captured control of the capital city, Kabul.
-For the next five years the Taliban ruled Afghanistan with religious zeal and remorselessness, banning television and radio, outlawing Western dress and imposing Sharia law and brutal punishments.
-The worst victims of Taliban rule were Afghanistan’s women, who were banned from employment, education, even from leaving their homes without a male chaperone.
-The Taliban also gave safe harbour to a small group of Islamic terrorists calling themselves Al-Qaeda, or “the base”.
-It was in their Afghanistan training camps that members of Al-Qaeda plotted the September 11th 2001 terrorist attacks that murdered more than 3,000 people in the US.
+In 1996 a group of fundamentalist Sunni Muslims called the Taliban (“students”) gained control of the capital city, Kabul.
+For the next five years, the Taliban ruled Afghanistan with religious zeal and remorseless oppression, banning television and radio, outlawing Western dress and imposing Sharia law and brutal punishments.
+Perhaps the worst victims of Taliban rule were Afghan women, who were banned from employment, education or even leaving their homes without a male chaperone.
+The Taliban also gave safe harbour to a small group of Islamic terrorists calling themselves al-Qaeda (“the base”).
+It was in their Afghanistan training camps that Osama bin Laden and members of al-Qaeda plotted the September 11th 2001 terrorist attacks that murdered more than 3,000 people in the US.

 3. This led to the growth of an anti-communist insurgency in many parts of Afghanistan.
-In late 1979 Soviet troops invaded, at the request of the PDPA.
+In late 1979 Soviet troops invaded the nation, purportedly at the request of the PDPA.

-4. The insurgents, called mujahideen, were local tribesmen backed and supplied by the US, mostly through the CIA.
+4. These anti-Soviet insurgents, called mujahideen, were local tribesmen backed and supplied by the US, through the CIA.
 One of them was future Islamic terrorist Osama bin Laden.

-5. The Soviet occupation of Afghanistan lasted almost a decade and was very costly, with almost 15,000 Russians dying there.
-The Soviet withdrawal of the late 1980s led to the rise of Islamic fundamentalists called the Taliban.
+5. The Soviet occupation of Afghanistan lasted almost a decade and proved very costly, with almost 15,000 Russians dying there.
+The Soviet withdrawal of the late 1980s led to the rise of the Taliban, a fundamentalist Islamic group.